The French-Venezuelan photographer spent five years making his exposé Monsanto®. A Photographic Investigation

 A Spanish version of the photobook is still to be confirmed, and the exhibition is expected to travel to other venues.

-Monsanto: A Photographic Investigation is on show at Les Rencontres d’Arles until 24 September www.rencontres-arles.com/en The book is published in French by Actes Sud, and in English by the Dortmund-based Verlag Kettler www.actes-sud.fr http://www.verlag-kettler.de/en http://mathieuasselin.com/
+Monsanto: A Photographic Investigation is published in French by Actes Sud, and in English by the Dortmund-based Verlag Kettler www.actes-sud.fr http://www.verlag-kettler.de/en www.rencontres-arles.com/en http://mathieuasselin.com/